arbennett/arbennett.github.io/_posts/2021-08-18-ml_infrastructure_for_eess_beginners.markdown

 a way that scales pretty well for smaller (~10s of GB of data) but not "small" projects.

+## A minor warning

+The example I'm going to give here considers drought prediction.
+I'm glossing over
+**a ton** in this space, and you best not try to use ML to predict extremes without *much* more careful thought on both your input data, data selection strategy, training approach, and model architecture (include confidence/uncertainty bounds please!).

 ## The conceptual diagram